 Content Description

-The IHO S-121 - Product Specification for Maritime Limits and Boundaries contains a set of MLBs expressed as set of features compliant with the IHO S-100 Universal Hydrographic Data Model.
+The IHO S-121 - Product Specification for Maritime Limits and Boundaries contains a set of MLB expressed as set of features compliant with the IHO S-100 Universal Hydrographic Data Model.
 A number of new feature types and attributes have been defined with their definitions taken from UNCLOS.
-The features and attributes used in this product specification are described in a separate document and are registered in the IHO Geospatial Information Registry.
+The features and attributes used in this product specification are described in the Data Classification and Encoding Guide (DCEG) and are registered in the IHO Geospatial Information Registry.

 The product specification also includes metadata derived from both S-100 and from ISO 19115:2003 Geographic Information – Metadata.
 In addition to general discovery metadata and descriptive metadata, there are metadata elements used to describe the quality of the data.